Step 5: Install packages in your Python environment

 After the package is installed, it appears in the Python Environments window.
 The X to the right of the package uninstalls it.

-Note that Visual Studio 2017 version 15.6 and later uses a different and faster method for working with IntelliSense, and displays a message to that effect on the IntelliSense tab.
+Visual Studio 2017 version 15.6 and later uses a different and faster method for working with IntelliSense, and displays a message to that effect on the IntelliSense tab.

-Run the program with (F5) or without the debugger (Ctrl+F5) to see the output:
+Now that matplotlib is installed, run the program with (F5) or without the debugger (Ctrl+F5) to see the output: